 You're encouraged to help improve the quality of this guide.

-You may also find incomplete content, or stuff that is not up to date.
+You may also find incomplete content or stuff that is not up to date.
 Please do add any missing documentation for master.
+Make sure to check Edge Guides first to verify if the issues are already fixed or not on the master branch.
 Check the Ruby on Rails Guides Guidelines for style and conventions.

 If for whatever reason you spot something to fix but cannot patch it yourself, please open an issue.